Support Services Directory

 RxAssist, through their online Patient Assistance Program Center, provides a comprehensive database of patient assistance programs offered by pharmaceutical companies, as well as other tools and resources to manage their medication costs.

 RxHope is a web-based patient assistance resource that helps patients obtain free or low-cost prescription medications.
 RxHope has program descriptions and downloadable applications for prescription assistance programs for specific medications.

-Rx Outreach is a nonprofit charity that provides access to affordable medications.
-Rx Outreach offers more than 600 medications through their mail-order pharmacy to all 50 states, Puerto Rico, and the Virgin Islands.
+Rx Outreach is a nonprofit pharmacy that provides access to affordable medications.
+Rx Outreach offers more than 600 medications through its mail-order pharmacy to all 50 states, Puerto Rico, and the Virgin Islands.

 BenefitsCheckUp helps individuals aged >55 years find support programs that may cover some of their prescription drug costs and other healthcare expenses.